holadepo/docs/astro/ci-cd.md

 $ export ASTRONOMER_KEY_ID="<your-api-key-id>"
 $ export ASTRONOMER_KEY_SECRET="<your-api-key-secret>"

-# Install the Astro CLI
+# Install the latest version of Astro CLI
-$ brew install astronomer/tap/astro@1.0.0
+$ brew install astronomer/tap/astro

 # Build your Astro project into a Docker image and push the image to your Deployment
 $ astro deploy <your-deployment-id>